SoftwareHeritage/swh-deposit/docs/index.rst

-See the :ref:`user-manual` page for more details on how to use the deposit client tools to push a deposit in the SWH Archive.
+See the :ref:`user-manual` page for more details on how to use the deposit client command line tools to push a deposit in the SWH Archive.

+See the :ref:`swh-api-specifications` reference pages of the SWORDv2 API implementation in `swh.deposit` if you want to do upload deposits using HTTP requests.

+Read the :ref:`metadata` chapter to get more details on what metadata are supported when doing a deposit.

+See :ref:`swh-deposit-dev` if you want to hack the code of the `swh.deposit` module.

+See :ref:`swh-deposit-deployment` if you want to deploy your own copy of the `swh.deposit` stack.

 .. _codemeta: https://codemeta.github.io/
 .. _`SWORD v2`: http://swordapp.org/sword-v2/